deshankoswatte/custom-outbound-provisioning-connector-compass/README.md

-# wso2-is-custom-outbound-provisioning-connector-compass
+# custom-outbound-provisioning-connector-compass

-A custom outbound provisioning connector built to work with Compass.
-This connector provisions user creation, user update, and user deletions.
+A custom outbound provisioning connector for the WSO2 Identity Server.
+The connector is built to work with Compass where it provisions users to Compass at user creation, user update, and user deletion that are performed at the WSO2 Identity Server's end.